seanpmaxwell/React-Ts-Best-Practices/README.md

 ## Structuring your app

-- Use declaration scripts (see link above) for declaring class components.
+- Use functions for declaring components.
+Procedural/functional programming is the dominant trend in JavaScript and also makes it easier to decouple your DOM elements.
+- The backbone of your React app should be under a src/pages/ folder.
+Pages should be in Declaration scripts (see link above).